pnp/cli-microsoft365/docs/docs/about/team.md

 # Meet the Team

-Do you want to know the curious and bright minds behind the CLI for M365?
+Do you want to know the curious and bright minds behind the CLI for Microsoft 365?
 Look no further!
 Below you will find a list of all our hard-working maintainers and brilliant contributors.

 ## Maintainers